cyberely404/silentkiller/README.md

 First, you'll need to [install go](https://golang.org/doc/install).

-Then run this command to download + compile hakrawler:
+Then run this command to download + compile silentkiller:
 ```
-go install github.com/hakluke/hakrawler@latest
+go install github.com/hakluke/silentkiller@latest
 ```

-You can now run `~/go/bin/hakrawler`.
-If you'd like to just run `hakrawler` without the full path, you'll need to `export PATH="~/go/bin/:$PATH"`.
+You can now run `~/go/bin/silentkiller`.
+If you'd like to just run `silentkiller` without the full path, you'll need to `export PATH="~/go/bin/:$PATH"`.
 You can also add this line to your `~/.bashrc` file if you'd like this to persist.

 ### Docker Install (from dockerhub)

 ```
-echo https://www.google.com | docker run --rm -i hakluke/hakrawler:v2 -subs
+echo https://www.google.com | docker run --rm -i hakluke/silentkiller:v2 -subs
 ```

 ### Local Docker Install